-- Bachelor of Arts with a Major in Graphic Design (preparation for careers in advertising design, illustration, and computer graphics) For requirements and course descriptions for this major, please go to the Graphic Design degree, p.
-107. - Academic Minor in Art (with Concentration in one of the following: Ceramics, Drawing, Graphic Design, Painting, Printmaking, or Stained Glass): Offers students the opportunity to achieve a level of proficiency in a media area of their choice to complement their major.
+- Bachelor of Arts with a Major in Graphic Design (preparation for careers in advertising design, illustration, and computer graphics) For requirements and course descriptions for this major, please go to the Graphic Design degree, pp. 108-109. - Academic Minor in Art (with Concentration in one of the following: Ceramics, Drawing, Graphic Design, Painting, or Printmaking): Offers students the opportunity to achieve a level of proficiency in a media area of their choice to complement their major.